SyedWasiHaider/blog/_posts/2015-7-12-XamarinViews.md

 * Xamarin Studio (or Visual studio with the Xamarin SDK)
 * An Android Phone (ideally with 4.0+ but 3.0+ should work too)
-* About 30-45min of time to spare (I'll keep it short as possible!)
+* Some free time (should take roughly 45min-1hr depending on how fast you want to go through it)

 The view itself is a little contrived but the purpose here is to show how seamlessly the native Android code maps so to the Xamarin code.
 If you've ever done custom views in native Java, this will look extremely familiar.